oracle-samples/oracle-functions-samples/oci-list-instances-java/README.md

 ```
 echo -n 'ocid1.compartment.oc1...2jn3htfoobar' | fn invoke myapp list-instances
 ```
-Upon success, you should see the list of instances in your compartment appear on your terminal.
+Upon success, you should see a map of instances in your compartment appear on your terminal.
+Key is the OCID of the instance and value is a String representation of the Instance object.